 Edge security solves this problem by providing a built-in security stack to protect against zero-day threats, malware, and other vulnerabilities at the point of access.
 Rather than backhauling internet traffic over a WAN network to guard against the perils of internet connectivity, companies can securely steer traffic to the nearest point of access.

 See how the right edge security solutions can help you protect all users—without impacting the experience.

 Effective edge security consists of several critical components:

-Edge computing devices can take virtually any form, from micro-data centers at remote locations to sensors, security cameras, cash registers and routers that demand fast local processing as part of the vast web of IoT devices.
+Edge computing devices can take virtually any form, from micro-datacenters at remote locations to sensors, security cameras, cash registers, and routers that demand fast local processing as part of the vast web of IoT devices.
 And these endpoints are everywhere.
-The rapid shift to work-from-home models in response to the global pandemic introduced millions of distributed remote offices as well as BYOD devices, from laptops to smartphones to tablets, for IT departments to manage.
+The rapid shift to hybrid work models in response to the global COVID-19 pandemic introduced millions of distributed remote offices as well as BYOD devices, from laptops to smartphones to tablets, for IT departments to manage.

 Often, the design of these edge devices prioritizes functionality and connectivity over security.
 Many lack a user interface (UI), which introduces additional challenges for IT visibility.
 And because they are often small and physically exposed, a device located at the edge of the network is also at risk of being stolen.

 Some strategies designed to secure the edge, such as vulnerable VPN connections, can instead increase exposure to zero-day threats.
 In contrast, effective edge device security empowers IT with a single pane of glass to easily manage and monitor all devices.
 Ongoing user authentication is automated, with access control policies in place to make sure users are who they say they are before access to company data is granted.